om-894/zombie-ants/README.md

 # zombie-ants
 A project simulating the interaction between cordyceps fungus and carpenter ants.
-The data extracted is hypothesised and then analysed.
+The data extracted is hypothesised and then analysed hbvj.
+.